-"A copy of the Schedule having been circulated to all Councillors, a suggested resolution is submitted for consideration."
+"A copy of the Schedule has been circulated to all Councillors."

-■ "That the common seal (a copy of the Schedule of Documents for Affixic Common Seal being appended to and forming part of the minutes) be affixed compliance with all conditions of approval in respect of each document, and that subject to of final plans of subdivision sealed in accordance with approved deleg responsibilities be received." ition and responsibilities de receiveu.
+■ Cr Viney moved and Cr Downie seconded, "That the common seal (a copy of the Schedule of Documents for Affixing of the Common Seal being appended to and forming part of the minutes) be affixed subject to compliance with all conditions of approval in respect of each document, and that the advice of final plans of subdivision sealed in accordance with approved delegation and responsibilities be received."